Who Are We?

 - Highly Qualified Teachers – All SWCeS teachers are highly qualified in their area of expertise and come from other regions of the state.
 Teachers are contracted through our partner organizations with Jefferson County’s 21st Century Virtual Academy and Colorado Digital Learning Solutions.

-- Highly Qualified Tutors - The SWCeS provides free support from tutors certified as teachers in each content area.
-They are available during the week to meet virtually or in-person at the Learning Center.
+- Highly Qualified Tutors - The SWCeS provides free support with local tutors who are certified as teachers in each content area.
+These comprehensive interventionists are available during the week to meet virtually or in person at the Learning Center.
+The eSchool tutors are familiar with all class content and are on permanent staff, which enables them to build relationships with students over many years.

 - High-Touch Instruction – Teachers are heavily involved in online coursework at the SWCeS.
 Classes meet weekly in synchronous online virtual meetings.
 Teachers commonly preview material or concepts important in forthcoming assessments or activities.
 Students benefit from these interactions by hearing direct instruction, asking questions, responding to prompts, and hearing the inquiries of other students.
 Teachers also communicate regularly to all students and pay particular interest to students who are falling behind or not achieving.